 Exploring the use of whole genome sequencing (WGS) for newborn babies

-The Newborn Genomes Programme will co-design and run an ethics-approved research pilot embedded in the NHS to explore how, and whether, to offer whole genome sequencing (WGS) to all newborns to accelerate diagnosis and access to treatments for rare genetic conditions.
-The programme will aim to:
+The Newborn Genomes Programme will explore how, and whether, to offer whole genome sequencing (WGS) to all newborns to accelerate diagnosis and access to treatments for rare genetic conditions.
+The programme has three distinct but related aims:

 - Evaluate how and if whole genome sequencing can be used to screen for a larger number of childhood-onset rare genetic conditions in newborns, including what support they will need, and how this would affect the NHS.

 - Understand how, with consent, the genomic and health data could be used for research to enable new diagnostic discoveries and treatments to be developed.

 - Explore the potential risks, benefits, and broader implications of storing an individual’s genome over their lifetime